griffincon/griffincon.github.io/schedule.md

 Kevin is a podcaster / published comic book writer with published work from Scout comics, Image comics and self-published work who is here to answer any questions you may have about comics, making comics and graphic novels.
 You can listen to the podcast at <a href="https://www.thewordbros.com">www.thewordbros.com</a>

-## The Thrill of Deception
-### Ama Adair
-Nothing keep us turning pages, or glued to the screen more than the drive to know.
-So it’s no surprise that the spy is one of the most thrilling characters in any story, regardless of genre.
-Ever wonder what it’s really like?
-What it takes to make deception real?
-Author A.M.
-Adair gives you a look behind the facade into what makes a spy.

 ## Get Out of YOUR Way
 ### D.M.
 Patterson